blbadger/blbadger.github.io/neural-networks.md

 A few notes about this architecture: first, the output is a softmax layer and therefore yields a probability distribution for an easy-to-interpret result.
 The data labels are one-hot encoded, meaning that the label is denoted by a vector with one-hot tensor, ie instead of labels such as `[3]` we have `[0, 0, 1]`.
 In Tensorflow's lexicon, categorical crossentropy should be used instead of sparse categorical crossentropy because of this.

+Second, as there are only two categories used for the experiments below, the final layer was changed to have a 2-neuron output.
+Softmax was again used as the output activation function, which is not particularly advisable being that a 2-category softmax will tend to be unstable and result in high confidences for various predictions compared to the use of a sigmoid activation combined with a single-unit output (which is similar to a logistic regression for the final layer).

+Softmax was retained in the final layer in the experiments below in order to purposefully add some instability to the final layer and force the network to choose between options confidently.

 ### Accurate image classification

 We follow a test/train split on this page: the model is trained on ~80% of the sample data and then tested on the remaining 20%, which allows us to estimate the model accuracy using data not exposed to the model during training.
 For reference, using a blinded approach by eye I classify 93 % of images correctly for certain dataset, which we can call 'Snap29' after the gene name of the protein that is depleted in the cells of half the dataset (termed 'Snap29') along with cells that do not have the protein depleted ('Control').
 There is a fairly consistent pattern in these images that differentiates 'Control' from 'Snap29' images: depletion leads to the formation of aggregates of fluorescent protein in 'Snap29' cells.